zammad/zammad-admin-documentation/channels/google/email-headers.rst

 .. note::

-   Email header manipulation in Google channels works in the same way as in email channels.
+   Header based actions in Google channels works in the same way as in email channels.
    This is why the section has been adopted verbatim from :doc:`here </channels/email/email-headers>`.